PerilousBooklet/docs-code/lite-xl.md

 - look at the `lsp` plugin
 - look at the `snippets` plugin

-## LPM
+## lpm (Lite XL Package Manager)

-Example of a branch-specific test bottle command:
+Example of a branch-specific test bottle command: `lpm --repository https://github.com/lite-xl/lite-xl-plugin-manager.git:3.0 run 3.0-preview`

-`lpm --repository https://github.com/lite-xl/lite-xl-plugin-manager.git:3.0 run 3.0-preview`
+Install a plugin from a specific branch of a custom repo: `lpm install https://github.com/adamharrison/lite-xl-plugins.git:PR/fix-select-colorscheme select_colorscheme`